sijnstra/agon-docs/docs/vdp/System-Commands.md

 It should be noted that before Console8 VDP 2.7.0 when reading palette entries for the current text and graphics colours, the data packet returned would reflect back the colour number `n` sent to this command, rather than responding with the actual palette colour number for that colour.
 As of Console8 VDP 2.7.0 the actual palette colour number is returned.

+From VDP 2.15 onwards calling this command will set the ["last colour"](./VDP-Variables.md#last-colour) VDP variables to the colour that was read, or set it to zero if the pixel could not be read.
+The last colour X and Y coordinate variables will be set to 32768.

 ## `VDU 23, 0, &95, <command>, [<args>]`: Font management commands §§§§§

 This command is used to manage fonts on your system.
 For more information please see the [Font API documentation](Font-API.md).